-- 6.4 The steps necessary to calculate a benefit reduction for members retiring after their normal pension age are described below for both the 1995 and 2008 Sections. - 6.5 The pension and lump sum debits should be applied to main scheme benefits which have been adjusted to allow for late retirement4.
-The debits should be applied to main scheme benefits before any member options are exercised, e.g. commutation.
+- 6.4 The steps necessary to calculate a benefit reduction for members retiring after their normal pension age are described below. - 6.5 The pension debits should be applied to the main scheme benefits after they have been adjusted to allow for late retirement3.
+However, the debits should be applied to the main scheme benefits before any member options are exercised, e.g. commutation.